travis-ci/docs-travis-ci-com/user/languages/python.md

 ### Testing Against Multiple Versions of Dependencies (e.g. Django or Flask)

-If you need to test against multiple versions of, say, Django, you can instruct Travis to do multiple runs with different sets or values of environment variables.
+If you need to test against multiple versions of, say, Django, you can instruct Travis CI to do multiple runs with different sets or values of environment variables.
 Use *env* key in your .travis.yml file, for example:

     env:
       - DJANGO_VERSION=1.2.7